 College & Career Placement

-• Motion Media, Massachusetts College of Art and Design
+• Motion Media, Massachusetts College of Art & Design

-• Graphic Design, Savannah College of Art and Design
+• Graphic Design, Savannah College of Art & Design